stevenrobertson/sd-docs/report/misc.md

 This chapter has some miscellaneous stuff which probably needs to make it into the report, but may or may not need its own chapter.

+## Variations

+- More than 100 variations in `flam3`

+- Indirect branching still not implemented in Fermi; enormous and very slow fall-through

+- Data structure is more than 8K in size... for each xform.
+With 1000 control poins per frame, this is very hard to keep in cache

+- Can we optimize this?

+### Feature detection

+- Xforms only use a few variations

+- Set of variations in use across a single edge or loop in an animation do not change from one control point to the next

+- Many other parts of the flame algorithm are only used on rare occasions

+- Without branch predictors and large caches, a streamlined implementation of the flame algorihm implementing only the features used in a particular flame would have quite an edge over a generic, full-featured version

+### Just-in-time compilation

+- Do feature detection on example of genome to determine the features required

+- Run the feature set through a process which turns out three things:

+    - A pile of code, ready to be compiled for the target

+    - A definition of the data structure which will be read by the target, that will be used to pack this data

+    - Resource allocations and other sizing info required by the code

+- Easy enough, right?

+### Template OpenCL

+- The only way we've seen this done is to spit out C code that's handled by OpenCL

+- This doesn't scale to an implementation as complex and data-dependent as this one

+    - Can't even verify that different bits of code which are intended to do a particular thing will compile when swapped for another such block of code

+    - Side effects, loops, etc become exceedingly difficult to track

+    - Easy to fuzz variables (e.g. incorrectly cast void-typed pointers)

+    - Info on how to pack the data for the target kept separate from the code, and many potential screwups there too

+### Haskell EDSL

+- Haskell offers a better way: use an EDSL

+- Code for device is expressed as statements that "feel" native; i.e. 1+1

+- Underneath, x+y actually composes a representation of the operation rather than computing the result; the native Haskell value is something like ...

+- Side effects such as memory loads and stores must be explicitly demarcated and propagate up, so that they are never hidden

+- Newtype wrappers distinguish between values that have the same run-time representation but different meanings, without any run-time overhead

+- Dynamic code packer: simply provide the accessor used to read the data value against a suspended representation of the runtime data, and it gets replaced on the host with a function to pack the data and on the device with aligned load instructions

+- All of this is enforced at the type level.
+The corner cases that could plague an all-ifdef system will be caught by the compiler with an error, not in the field with a crash

+### Testing and benchmarking

+- GPU testing is generally awful.
+Multithreadedness means that debugging statements will often make problems disappear, getting into or out of a particular state is difficult, test harnesses can be as complicated as entire programs

+- Haskell's type system is so good, "if it compiles, it's almost certainly correct" [CITE]

+- Our testing plan is, whenever possible, avoid needing to test.
+Use the type system to prevent bugs.

+- Where that fails, use optimization to test

+    - Throughout this document, we offer alternative implementation strategies for performance reasons

+    - Many of these should behave identically

+    - Simply keep even older, suboptimal code in the system, and compare results when swapping out different segments of code

+- More subtle bugs, and those affecting all implementations, can be caught by comparing against `flam3` reference images

 ## Function selection